shenhuiying2017/azure-docs.es-es/articles/virtual-network/virtual-networks-create-vnet-arm-template-click.md

 <properties
-   pageTitle="Creación de una red virtual mediante una plantilla de ARM | Microsoft Azure" description="Obtenga información sobre cómo crear una red virtual usando una plantilla de ARM | Administrador de recursos." services="virtual-network" documentationCenter="" authors="jimdial"
+   pageTitle="Create a virtual network using an ARM template | Microsoft Azure" description="Learn how to create a virtual network using an ARM template | Resource Manager." services="virtual-network" documentationCenter="" authors="jimdial"